 MINOR ATTRACTIONS Midway-type rides, small “dark” rides (cars on a track, zigzagging through the dark), small theater presentations, transportation rides, and elaborate walk-through attractions.

 DIVERSIONS Exhibits, both passive and interactive.
-These include playgrounds, video arcades, and
+These include playgrounds, video arcades, and street theater.

 Though not every attraction fits neatly into these descriptions, the categories provide a comparison of attraction size and scope.
 Remember that bigger and more elaborate doesn’t always mean better.
 Peter Pan’s Flight, a minor attraction in the Magic Kingdom, continues to be one of the park’s most beloved rides.
 Likewise, for many young children, no attraction, regardless of size, surpasses Dumbo.